coinlab/bitcoin-docs/a-bitcoin-primer.md

 Users of Bitcoin today have to ensure that they secure their digital wallets from both loss and theft.
 This can be challenging, requiring use of using secure encryption, password management, and information backup methods.
-There have been some high-profile cases where people made mistakes and lost hundreds of dollars’ worth of Bitcoin.
+There have been some high-profile cases where people made mistakes and lost hundreds of dollars' worth of Bitcoin.
 With no central authority to appeal to, these funds are truly unrecoverable.

 It is important for Bitcoin adopters to employ best practices and use methods commensurate with the potential for loss of their Bitcoin holdings.

-### Is Bitcoin “The One”?
+### Is Bitcoin "The One"?

 The Bitcoin system is very young, barely 3 years old.
 While it has an engaged community of early adopters, many of whom have done a deep technical analysis of